D641593/MixNet/README.md

 # MixNet
 This is the official code for MixNet: Toward Accurate Detection of Challenging Scene Text in the Wild

-This project is not complete and may contain missing code and traces of experimentation.
-I am striving to refine it to achieve a state of perfection.
-Additional details, including the environment and weights, will be incorporated at a later stage.

-1. code release
-2. environment
-3. weight for each benchmark

 # docker environment
 [Click Here](<https://drive.google.com/file/d/1qd7M6Zh3l0XEHAFugK_WAPMbcNe5iPMY/view?usp=sharing>)
 # Evaluation Result on Benchmark